tavo-robotas/nanoavionics/README.md

   - reads any size log file in specified chunks of lines and prints content into the promt:<br>
 `monitor.exe -f test -d ../log/ -r True -s 100`

+## tle4m6p.exe

+File is located in scripts folder by name tle4m6p.exe.
+On execute by clicking it twice and give it a second to download and filter TLE messages for M6P satellite.
+After script is done a new file with timestamp is produced at the current woring directory